xrcyz/Knowledge-Base/README.md

 **What is a one-hot vector?**

-This: {0, 0, 1, 0, ..., 0}.
-The array represents a classification, each index represents a class, and a one-hot vector says this definitely 100% belongs to class <index>.
+This: {0, 0, 1, 0, 0}.
+A one-hot vector has all components set to zero except for one element.
+The vector represents the probability that an item is classified as element A, B, C, etc.

 **What is a neural network?**